London vs the UK: Where the Real Pass Rate Gap Sits

 Continue reading

-A 2026 guide to UK driving test pass rates organised by postcode catchment: how the 6-centre default works, the typical 14pp spread inside the catchment, and why postcode searches return the wrong default sort.
+A 2026 guide to UK driving test pass rates by postcode catchment: how the 6-centre default works, the 22.5pp London within-catchment spread (2024-25), the 33.3pp national spread and why postcode searches return the wrong default sort.